 Choline is a dietary nutrient similar in structure to B vitamins.
-Your body has the ability to make some choline, but it is not enough to fulfill your needs and needs to supplemented with dietary intake.
+Your body has the ability to make some choline, but it is not enough to fulfill your needs and needs to supplement with dietary intake.

 Choline plays a role in various body functions, including:

-There are two different forms of choline found in the diet; a water soluble form and a fat soluble form.
+There are two different forms of choline found in the diet: a water-soluble form and a fat-soluble form.

 How Common is a Choline Deficiency?

 Several factors determine choline demand and risk of deficiency.

 During pregnancy there is an increased demand for choline, with most of it going to the developing baby.
 A study from 2017 suggested that only 8.5% of pregnant women were meeting the choline demand in pregnancy, or over 90% of women were deficiency.
 As of this year, few prenatal vitamins contain choline.

 There is also concern that the current AI for choline in pregnancy is too low, and that an increased demand during the third trimester warrants a change in the recommendations.

 Is there ENOUGH CHoline in YOur prenatal?